RatJuggler/my-production-docker-build/README.md

 The proxy build convenience script builds an additional ingress proxy image to route requests to project's that serve content on request (websites basically).
-There are two versions of the proxy, a test image without any SSL security and without the *upgrade-insecure-requests* CSP setting to make testing the full environment easier, and a production environment version which creates the ingress proxy image with the SSL certificates included (see Note on security below) and also upgrades the CSP settings.
+There are two versions of the proxy, a test image without any SSL security and without the *upgrade-insecure-requests* CSP setting to make testing the full environment easier, and a production environment version which creates the ingress proxy image with SSL security and also upgrades the CSP settings.
+The SSL certificates can then be injected via secrets (see note on security).

 After the images are built, everything is then tied together in this project with a docker-compose file to orchestrate the containers.
 This is configured with the test ingress proxy by default which can be overridden for production environments.
 You can